 Make your course a welcoming and supportive space

-Try the following at the beginning of your course:
+Try the following throughout the semester:

 - Develop a statement of support for your course that reflects your commitment to diversity, equity and inclusion (e.g. encouraging diversity of thought, wanting your course to be a safe space).